followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxPivotGrid/1 Configuration/stateStoring/customLoad.md

 ===========================================================================

 <!--shortDescription-->
 Specifies a function that is executed on state loading.
-Applies only if the [type](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/stateStoring/#type) is *'custom'*.
+Applies only if the [type](/Documentation/ApiReference/UI_Widgets/dxPivotGrid/Configuration/stateStoring/#type) is *"custom"*.
 <!--/shortDescription-->

 <!--fullDescription-->